Natural Alternative Therapies

 What’s Causing Your Sore Muscles?

-But even if you use your muscles correctly, you will experience pain.
+But even if you use your muscles correctly, you can experience pain.

 It’s your body’s way of rebuilding itself.